SitecorePowerShell/Book/README.md

 The [Sitecore PowerShell Extensions][1] (SPE) module is a Sitecore development accelerator which can drastically increase your productivity and curtail the amount of time it takes to deliver a Sitecore solution.

 The module provides a command line (CLI) and scripting environment (ISE) for automating tasks.
-SPE works with the Sitecore process, capable of making native calls to the Sitecore API, manipulating files, and performing statistical analysis on your content.
+SPE works with the Sitecore process, capable of making native calls to the Sitecore API and manipulating files.
 Running commands and writing scripts follow the standard and well-known Windows PowerShell syntax.
 Windows PowerShell is a common tool used in IT for desktop and server management, so we decided to stick with that as a framework to build upon.

 Below are some of the things you get with SPE:
 * [Index Viewer](toolbox.md)